 A series of experimental NMR spectra measured using both BPP-LED and Sel-BPP-LED are presented in Figure 2, with a summary of details provided in Table 1.
-Comparing the the SNR when using the BPP-LED vs. Sel-BPP-LED experiments, the water signal decreased by 33%, while the MAS methyl signals of methionine and alanine were essentially unchanged (4%, +2%, respectively).
+The SNR of the normalized spectra was essentially unchanged in the case of the water signal, while a significant improvement (+53%) was measured for the MAS-Ala methyl signal.
 The Sel-BPP-LED experiment yielded intensity decay curves faithfully reproducing the non-selective experiment (Figure 3a).
-A slight variation in the extracted diffusion coefficients was observed (3.3%, 3.9%, and -1.5% relative deviation for D{water} , $D{MAS,Met}$ and $D{MAS,Ala}$).
-The likely source for the deviations are selective RF pulse imperfections
+A slight variation in the extracted diffusion coefficients was observed (3.7% and -1.1% relative deviation for D{water} and $D{MAS,Ala}$).
+The likely source for the deviations are selective RF pulse imperfections which could be compensated by using selective pulse shapes with better performance, for example Gaussian pulse cascades Q3 and Q5 (Emsley and Bodenhausen (1992)) or optimal control derived selective pulses (Matson et al. (2009)).